cancerregulome/GeneSpot_1.0/README.md

-# WebAppTemplate #
+# Web App Base #
-This Web Application Template is meant to standardize the development of new HTML5 web applications and web services in the Cancer Regulome project.
+This project provies a Web Application Template to standardize the development of new HTML5 web applications and web services in the Cancer Regulome project.
 It allows our team to reduce development and maintainance time, and supports rapid prototyping.

 > **Operating System Support**
 > The example commands in this file are directed at Linux and Mac OS X users.
 However, it should be expected (unless